lutrampal/bullgammator/README.md

 # bullgammator
-A Javascript emulator for Bull Gamma 3
+A javascript emulator for Bull Gamma 3